 How Tap Water Is Treated in Vancouver

 Vancouver’s drinking water is safe.
-Safety measures help prevent outbreaks and spreading of water-borne pathogens that cause diseases.
+Safety measures help prevent outbreaks and the spreading of water-borne pathogens that cause diseases.
 All water sources are prone to an occasional or accidental invasion of pathogens from human and animal sewage or other sources of contamination.

 Health Canada is an essential proponent in protecting the health of Canadians and establishes guidelines that each province or territory must meet.
 Water suppliers are responsible for delivering safe drinking water under the Drinking Water Protection Act and Drinking Water Regulation.
 Additionally, water suppliers must meet operating permit standards.